zaius/docs/lib/docs/organization/adding-an-application.md

 > When you're transferring an application all the access that has been granted earlier, automatically gets revoked.
 This is done because the “owners” team is responsible for all management of an organization and they can re-add those users through teams.

-We give an extra warning when you're about to because at this moment it is not possible to transfer an app back to a user or to an other organization.
+We give an extra warning when you're about to because at this moment it is not possible to transfer an application back to a user or to an other organization.

 ### API user